Networking-for-Arduino/EthernetESP32/README.md

 * **clockMode** - values from enum emac_rmii_clock_mode_t, default is `EMAC_CLK_EXT_IN`

 The values for clockPin and clockMode are [enums from ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-reference/network/esp_eth.html?highlight=rmii#id14).

+Sometimes automatic PHY address detection doesn't work, then use `setPhyAddr` to set the right PHY address.

 ## The Ethernet object